b3scale/b3scale/docs/getting_started/recording.md

 The playback URL will be created using the host provided via the `B3SCALE_RECORDINGS_PLAYBACK_HOST` variable.
 The playback HTTPS host needs to be set up separately and requires (read-only) access to `B3SCALE_RECORDINGS_PUBLISHED_PATH`.

+Recordings can also be configured using the `B3SCALE_RECORDINGS_INBOX_PATH` to use a dedicated recordings inbox, where new recordings will be initially placed before importing.

+If the `B3SCALE_RECORDINGS_INBOX_PATH` is not set, either `B3SCALE_RECORDINGS_PUBLISHED_PATH` or `B3SCALE_RECORDINGS_UNPUBLISHED_PATH` will be used, depending on `B3SCALE_RECORDINGS_DEFAULT_VISIBILITY`.

+Please note: `B3SCALE_RECORDINGS_DEFAULT_VISIBILITY` only informs b3scale
+where to expect the recording before import and does not affect the actual visibility.

+### Managing recordings

+Using `b3scalectl` recordings associated with a frontend can be listed with

+    b3scalectl show recordings --frontend example-frontend-key

+you can also enable `json` output:

+    b3scalectl show --json recordings --frontend example-frontend-key

+By listing the recordings you can get the ID of a recording.
+With a known recording ID, you can change the visibility:

+    b3scalectl set recording-visiblity <id> <visiblity>

+where `<visibility>` may be anything of `published`, `protected`, `public`, `public_protected` and `unpublished`.

 ### On the BigBlueButton node

 Publishing the recordings requires a post-publish hook script to be placed in the in `/usr/local/bigbluebutton/core/scripts/post_publish`folder on all BBB nodes.